MicrosoftDocs/globalization/globalization/localization/ministyleguides/mini-style-guide-spanish-neutral.md

 _English_: Depending on your service agreement, you might pay more for call or text messages when your phone is roaming.

-_Our style_: <span lang="es-ES">Según el contrato de servicio, tal vez tengas que pagar más por llamadas o mensajes de texto cuando el teléfono esté en roaming.</span>
+_Our style_: <span lang="es">Según el contrato de servicio, tal vez tengas que pagar más por llamadas o mensajes de texto cuando el teléfono esté en roaming.</span>

-Remember that the form for the second-person plural in Spanish for Spain is "<span lang="es-ES">vosotros</span>" and not "<span lang="es-ES">ustedes</span>."
-If possible, use an alternative construction to avoid one or the other.
+Remember that the neutral form for the second-person plural in Neutral Spanish is "<span lang="es">ustedes</span>" and not "<span lang="es">vosotros.</span>" If possible, use an alternative construction to avoid one or the other.

 **Example**